0x62797465/0x62797465.github.io/_posts/2025-5-10-Is it data or data?.md

       return string_for_comp_1;
   }
 ```
-This is similar to the first function we look at, it sets the current char to `f`.
+This is similar to the first function we looked at, it sets the current char to `f`.
 But this function, unlike the other, increments the `charptr`.
 The next function is:
 ```c
   void* sub_402cad()